Position: Development Associate

 - Maintain and manage sponsor database

-- Assist with the development of membership and sponsorship packages
+- Assist with the development and marketing of membership and sponsorship packages

 - Develop materials for sponsors and track sponsor fulfillment requirements